thegworld/gtx-browser/docs/chromeos_build_instructions.md

 ### Graphics notes

-The Chromium OS build requires a functioning GL so if you plan on testing it through Chromium Remote Desktop you might face drawing problems (e.g. Aura window not painting anything).
+The GTx Browser OS build requires a functioning GL so if you plan on testing it through GTx Browser Remote Desktop you might face drawing problems (e.g. Aura window not painting anything).
 Possible remedies:

 *   `--ui-enable-software-compositing --ui-disable-threaded-compositing`